kterry1/application-station/readme.md

 # Application Station

-An email classifier that sorts the emails, you receive from companies, after you apply to their open positions.
+An email classifier that sorts emails, you receive from companies, after you apply to their open positions.

 ### Frontend